51 Notable alumni of

 -

-Meredith Marakovits is the New York Yankees' clubhouse reporter for the YES Network, where she reports on the Yankees for the network’s Yankees game telecasts, pre-game and post-game shows, and the Yankees' Batting Practice Today show.
+Meredith Marakovits is an American sports reporter.
+She is the clubhouse reporter for the YES Network, where she reports on the New York Yankees of Major League Baseball for the network's Yankees game telecasts, pre-game and post-game shows, and the Yankees' Batting Practice Today show.
 Marakovits also appears on the network's special Yankees programming and contributes to the YESNetwork.com web site.

 -